pascomnet/documentation/site/content/client-mobile-userguide/telephony/_index.en.md

 ## Hold a Call

-Putting an active Call on **"Hold "** has several advantages.
+Putting an active Call on **"Hold"** has several advantages.
 Differently than with the muting of your microphone, the conversation partner hears music on hold and knows therefore that you e.g. hold consultation.
 In addition, you can call other contacts while the other party is on hold.

 To **"hold"** a call, click on the **pause/hold button** in the **call element"**.
 The caller is then grayed out.